mstatt/Nvidia_Jetson_Smoker_Detection/README.md

 <li> Do not forget to save the file after editing.</li>
 <li> Now you need to give the scripts the correct permissions to be able to run on the Jetson Nano.</li>
 <li> Navigate to the directory containing the (max.sh and the start_smoking_container.sh) files.</li>
-<li> Open a terminal in that directoy and run the following commands.</li>
+<li> Open a terminal in that directory and run the following commands.</li>
 ```
 >> sudo chmod u+x installs.sh
 ```